uyvo01/CPSC335-proj1/README.md

 - duration_of_meeting =30

 ## The outputs:
-It outputs a list of list containing intervals of time when all members are available for a meeting for the minimum duration of the meeting required.
+It outputs a list containing intervals of time when all members are available for a meeting for the minimum duration of the meeting required.
+Time is given and returned in military format.
+For example: 9:30, 22:21.
+The given times (output) are sorted in ascending order.

 ### Sample output
 - [[’10:30’, ’12:00’], [’15:00’, ’16:00’], [’18:00’, ’18:30’]]